AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 GenStudio stores approved content with rich metadata for discoverability and performance tracking.

-Each asset (including experiences and templates) has associated metadata, or asset _details_.
+Each asset (including experiences and templates) has associated _details_ (metadata) that help to identify, track, and learn from content performance.
 The default metadata captured and stored with an asset includes:

 - campaign or project name
 - channel type